Open now. Closes Monday 5 August.

 - cartoon or graphic (180 mm wide by 255 mm high)

-- three best member entries (for NUW, MEAA and NTEU members only); these $1000 prizes are awarded to member entries in any of the above categories
+- three best member entries in any category (for NUW, MEAA and NTEU members only)

 Entry to the Fair Australia Prize is free.
 Enter via one of the category links at the bottom of the page.